New Fourth Army Incident

-The New Fourth Army Incident (新四軍事件), also known as the South Anhui Incident or Wannan Incident (皖南事變), occurred in China in January 1941 during the Second Sino-Japanese War, during which the Chinese Civil War was in theory suspended, uniting the Chinese Communist Party (CCP) and Nationalists under a United Front against the Japanese.
+The New Fourth Army Incident (新四軍事件), also known as the South Anhui Incident or Wannan Incident (皖南事變), occurred in China in January 1941 during the Second Sino-Japanese War, during which the Chinese Civil War was, in theory, suspended, uniting the Chinese Communist Party (CCP) and Nationalist Kuomintangs under a United Front against the Japanese invasion.
 It is significant as the end of substantive cooperation between the Nationalists and the CCP.
 Today, ROC and PRC historians view the New Fourth Army Incident differently.
 From the ROC point of view, the CCP attacked first and the incident was a punishment for its insubordination; from the PRC view, it was Nationalist treachery.

 Causes

 ROC viewpoint

-In the fall of 1940, the CCP's New Fourth Army attacked Nationalist forces under Han Deqin.
-Also, Gregor Benton's book New Fourth Army argues the CCP first attacked the Nationalists and the Nationalists fought back.
+In the fall of 1940, the CCP's New Fourth Army (NFA) attacked Nationalist forces under Han Deqin for not moving their troops north of the Yellow River as ordered.
+In Gregor Benton's comprehensive history on the NFA, he discusses how the Kuomintang may have had ulterior motives for moving the Communist troops of the United Front north to put them more in harm's way and out of the Nationalist jurisdiction.
+The CCP's failure to move their troops as Chiang Kai-Shek ordered was used as justification for the incident.
+Benton also claims that the CCP first attacked the Nationalists and the Nationalists fought back.

 PRC viewpoint

-For PRC historians the incident began in December 1940, when Chiang Kai-shek ordered Eighth Route Army and the New Fourth Army to withdraw from Anhui and Jiangsu to the north of the old Yellow River track in a month.
-In response, the CCP only agreed to move the New Fourth Army troops in Southern Anhui (Wannan) to the northern shore of the Yangtze River.
-On 4 January, the 9000-strong force started to move from Yunling Township in Jing County towards Jiangsu, planning to cross the river along three routes.
+For PRC historians, the incident began in December 1940, when Chiang Kai-shek ordered Eighth Route Army and the New Fourth Army to withdraw from Anhui and Jiangsu to the north of the Yellow River in a month.
+In response, the CCP agreed to move the NFA troops in Southern Anhui (Wannan) to the northern shore of the Yangtze River due to the indecisiveness of commander Xiang Ying.
+On 4 January, the 9,000-strong force started to move from Yunling Township in Jing County towards Jiangsu, planning to cross the river along three routes.